Our latest information on energy prices

-- If it was agreed before 1 April 2022, you’ll continue to pay the prices you agreed when you entered into your contract.
-The Government takes the view you do not need support as you have not been exposed to the recent rises in wholesale prices.
+- If it was agreed before 1 December 2021, you’ll continue to pay the prices you agreed when you entered into your contract.
+The Government takes the view you do not need support as you have not been exposed to the rises in wholesale prices.

-- If your contract was agreed on or after 1 April 2022 and the wholesale part of the price you are paying is more than the Government Supported Price (£211 per MWh for electricity, £75 per MWh for gas), we’ll automatically reduce your per unit energy costs by the relevant p/kWh for the term of the Scheme.
+- If your contract was agreed on or after 1 December 2021, the maximum discounts have been set at £302 per MWh for electricity and £107 per MWh for gas, if your eligible, we’ll automatically reduce your per unit energy costs by the relevant p/kWh for the term of the Scheme.

 Your bills may still increase or decrease from time to time as you’re on a tariff that changes.

 The discounts are being applied to your monthly bills for energy usage between 1 October 2022 to 31 March 2023 for the EBRS and 1 April 2023 to 31 March 2024 for the EBDS discount.
 We’ll collect your Direct Debit payments as normal.
 You don’t need to do anything, if you’re eligible, we’ll automatically apply the discount to your monthly bill.